HullaBrian/HullaBrian/README.md

 ### HullaBrian
 - Proficient in Python, C, and Java
-- Interested in network automation and cyber security
+- Interested in software development related to network automation and cyber security

 <!--
 **HullaBrian/HullaBrian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.